SpiderMath/Restcountries-Wrapper/README.md

 # Restcountries-wrapper
 Hi there 👋
-This is a simple implementation of the data provided by https://restcountries.eu
+This is a simple implementation of the data provided by https://restcountries.eu.
+This implementation works completely without dependencies and also has TypeScript support! 🎉

 > ℹ The package was previously an API Wrapper for [Restcountries](https://restcountries.eu), but I soon noticed that the data there has not been updated in last 4 years.
 So I decided instead of straining their servers for data, I'd maintain a copy of them in the package.
 The local data is what is used in the package